hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ssh -g -R 1080 user@server.org
 ```

 The others configuring server.org:1080 as their SOCKS4/5 proxy.
 They can now connect to *any* computer on *any port* that your computer has access to.
 This includes access to computers behind your firewall that are on your local network.
-An alternative and without the need for a server is to use [gs-netcat](#bdra-anchor).
+An alternative and without the need for a server is to use [gs-netcat](#backdoor-network).

 <a id="ssh-j"></a>
-**2.vi SSH to a host behind NAT**
+**2.iv SSH to a host behind NAT**

 [ssh-j.com](http://ssh-j.com) provides a great relay service: To access a host behind NAT/Firewall (via SSH).